Tornadoes touch down across US, killing toddler in Michigan and injuring 5 in Maryland

 The toddler was pronounced dead at the scene, officials said.
 The mother was transported to a local hospital in critical condition.

-A 2-week-old sibling who was in a crib in a separate room was not injured but taken to a hospital for an evaluation, Livonia Fire Department Chief Robert Johnson told WDIV-TV.
+A 2-week-old sibling who was in a crib in a separate room was not injured but taken to a hospital for an evaluation, Livonia Fire Department Chief Robert Jennison told WDIV-TV.

 “This is a terrible tragedy for our community,” Mayor Maureen Miller Brosnan said in the statement.
 “Our hearts are broken, too, and we send our deepest sympathies.”

-Note: This story has corrected to show that the Livonia fire chief is Robert Jennison, not Robert Johnson.